A virtual machine requires more resources to perform optimally.

 Locate the Virtual Machine you're looking to modify, and select the "Actions" dropdown.

-From here, you can Power Off the virtual machine.
+From here, you can Shut Down the Guest OS of the virtual machine.

 STEP 2: Modify Resources